aholdahl/inventory-manager/README.md

 - Update Order Item Quantity on Orders page (OrderLines and Cart)?
 - Automatic order stacking when same product is added to cart.
 - Order fulfillment status?

+- Detailed error messages
+    - Reset input focus to error location
+- "No items to show" placeholder message when array is empty

 # Author Attribution